ismir2022/ismir2022.github.io/satellites/mmmt_staging.md

 ### General Terms & Conditions:
 * By registering to this satellite event, you agree to abide by the [ISMIR 2022 Code of Conduct](https://ismir2022.ismir.net/codeofconduct).
 * All prices mentioned above are quoted in Indian Rupee (INR).
 Goods and Services Tax (GST) of 18% is applicable on the fees (as illustrated above)
-* All deadlines mentioned above are in AoE time zone (UTC-12:00, IST-17:30)
+* All deadlines mentioned above are in AoE time zone (UTC-12:00, IST-17:30), except on-site registration.
 * Approximately, 1 USD = 79 INR, 1 EUR = 80 INR, 100 JPY = 58 INR.
 Money from your account will get deducted at the prevailing rate of exchange at the time of transaction and your card issuer/bank may charge a currency conversion fee.
 * If you are registering under the Student category, please upload a copy of your student ID during registration.
 Please also carry it to the workshop if you are attending the workshop in-person, which will be verified at the venue while collecting your badge.
 * Registration will be only considered as confirmed on receipt of the complete amount.